 Zosui is a comforting Japanese rice soup that works beautifully with pantry-ready ingredients like ready-cooked rice, eggs, and leftover ingredients.
 The easy template is flexible, yet you’re guaranteed a nourishing meal at the end of the day.

-Substitutions: Use fish (salmon, cod), tofu, or other protein if you don’t have chicken.
+Substitutions: Use fish (salmon or cod), tofu, or other protein if you don’t have chicken.
 No shiitake mushrooms?
 Don’t worry, any mushrooms are fine, or just skip them.
-This is a very flexible recipe.
-I think non-Japanese rice works for this recipe (I never tried it but Jasmine rice or any long-grain rice is ok!)

 - Okayu (Japanese Rice Porridge) – You can serve anything you like with this plain rice porridge.